Usbac/borealis/README.md

 2. Run the following command where the Borealis executable is located: `sudo cp ./borealis /usr/local/bin`

-    Or move to your Borealis folder and run the following command: `sudo make install`
+    Or move to your Borealis folder and run the command: `sudo make install`

 Now you should be able to access Borealis by running `borealis` in your terminal.